 Can you cut railway sleepers?

 To get the best cut on a railway sleeper you need to make small straight cuts with either a circular saw or a chainsaw.
 This can be easy to do to make sure that they fit together nicely to make flower beds.
 Cutting a treated softwood sleeper, however, will expose the untreated centre of it, meaning a coat of wood preservative would be recommended on the exposed ends.

 How do I fix railway sleepers together?

-Railway sleepers are known to shrink over time so securing them tight is very important.
-The best thing to use are railway sleeper specific screws.
+Railway sleepers are known to shrink over time, so securing them tight is very important.
+The best thing to use are railway sleeper screws and brackets.
 These may need to be changed over a few years to keep them as secure as possible.